Soft microprocessor

 A soft microprocessor (also called softcore microprocessor or a soft processor) is a microprocessor core that can be wholly implemented using logic synthesis.
-It can be implemented via different semiconductor devices containing programmable logic (e.g., ASIC, FPGA, CPLD), including both high-end and commodity variations.
+It can be implemented via different semiconductor devices containing programmable logic (e.g., FPGA, CPLD), including both high-end and commodity variations.

 Most systems, if they use a soft processor at all, only use a single soft processor.
 However, a few designers tile as many soft cores onto an FPGA as will fit.
 In those multi-core systems, rarely used resources can be shared between all the cores in a cluster.

 While many people put exactly one soft microprocessor on a FPGA, a sufficiently large FPGA can hold two or more soft microprocessors, resulting in a multi-core processor.
 The number of soft processors on a single FPGA is limited only by the size of the FPGA.
 Some people have put dozens or hundreds of soft microprocessors on a single FPGA.
 This is one way to implement massive parallelism in computing and can likewise be applied to in-memory computing.

 A soft microprocessor and its surrounding peripherals implemented in a FPGA is less vulnerable to obsolescence than a discrete processor.